BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 When faced with especially tall Obstacles, the likes of a rock face, a tumble- down pile of statuary or raised scaffolding, a Climb test is often in order.
 The major difference between jumping and climbing is whether a model is attempting to increase its altitude by more than its own height.

-When a model attempts to make a Climb test, it is important that there is some way for it to scale the surface — handholds, jutting rocks, wooden crosspieces, and so on.
+When a model attempts to make a Climb test, it is important that there is some way for it to scale the surface â€” handholds, jutting rocks, wooden crosspieces, and so on.
 Whenever a model climbs in this manner, they are moving through difficult terrain ([see page 26]).
 Areas that do not have these are considered to be unscalable (see below).

 Making a Climb test is simple.
 Move your model to the bottom of the surface you wish to scale, roll a D6, compare the result to the Climb table on the left and follow the instructions given.